Aharon lived his entire life in righteousness: Megillah 11a

 Aharon's merit provided the Jews' protective clouds: Taanit 9a

-Aharaon died on the first of First of Av: Rosh HaShanah 2b
+Aharaon died on the First of Av: Rosh HaShanah 2b

 Aharon's death helped the community attain Forgiveness: Moed Katan 28a